Petlja/BlockBasedProgScratchPracticeEng/_sources/Scratch3 Interface_eng.rst

  First, we will learn about the basic functions of its main parts, and in the following lessons we will get to know other components of the environment.

- **The Stage** is a place where your sprites move, draw and interact.
-The stage itself is immovable, but it has sprites on it that can be moved and interacted with other sprites.
+ **The Stage** is the place where your stories, games and animations will come to life.
+The stage itself is stationary, but it has sprites on it that can move and interact with one another.

- **The Block Palette** is an area where all of the available orders of the Scratch programming language are placed.
-It is called “the palette” because it looks like a palette which the painter uses to paint.
-Unlike the painter, the programmer creates live pictures with objects that interact with each other.
+ **The Blocks Palette** is the area where all available commands of the Scratch programming language are kept.
+It is called “palette” because it looks like a palette a painter uses while painting.
+However, unlike a painter, a programmer creates live pictures with objects that interact with each other.

  **Scripts Area** is a place where the scripts are created.
-To make a script, you need to drag blocks from the block palette to the Scripts area and snap them together.
+To make a script, you need to drag blocks from the Blocks Palette to the Scripts Area and snap them together.

- **The Sprite List** displays names and thumbnails for all the sprites in your project.
+ **The Sprite List** displays names and thumbnails of all sprites in your project.

- **The File Menu** allows you to set project management commands and adjust the environment itself.
+ **The Menu Bar** allows you to set project management commands and adjust the environment itself.

 .. topic:: My First Program

- Even the longest journeys begin with one first step.
-And that first step in learning a programming language is to write a program that displays "Hello World" on the screen.
-And that is how we will start conquering Scratch.
+ Even the longest journeys begin with a single step.
+That first step in learning a programming language would be to write a program which would display the words "Hello World" on the screen.
+This is how we will start mastering Scratch.

- Whenever Scratch is launched, a new project is created and it contains white Stage and a Cat Sprite.
+ Whenever Scratch is activated, the **stage** is automatically created, and it is composed of a white rectangle with a cat **sprite** in it.

- Stage and Sprites are **objects** whose behavior is programmed by Scratch commands.
-We build scripts describing the objects behavior by using blocks which correspond to language commands.
-Each object has its own behavior, even a fixed stage that, for example, can change its backdrop.
+ The stage and sprites are **objects** whose behavior is programmed by Scratch commands.
+We build **scripts**, which describe the behavior of the objects, by using blocks, which correspond to language commands.
+Every object has its own behavior, even the stationary stage, which, for example, can change its backdrop.

- Stages and Sprites can be associated with **graphics** (pictures - drawings, photos) and **sound** files in addition to scripts.
-Sprite pictures are called costumes, and stage pictures - backdrops.
+ Stages and sprites can be associated with **graphics** (pictures - drawings, photos) and **sound** files in addition to scripts.
+The look of a sprite is called the **costume**, and the look of the stage a **backdrop**.

- **The Sprite list** shows thumbnails of all the Sprites involved in the project.
-Each Sprite's name is writen in the bottom.
+ **The Sprite list** shows thumbnails of all the sprites involved in the project.
+The name of each sprite is written below the thumbnail.

- You can view and modify the current Sprite information in the space above the Sprite list.
+ You can view and modify the current sprite information in the window above the Sprite List.

  .. image:: ../_images/1/fig1_2.png
    :width: 650px